KRR-Oxford/DeepOnto/docs/verbaliser.md

-# Using Ontology Verbaliser
+# Verbalising Ontology Concepts

-See [`OntologyVerbaliser`][deeponto.onto.verbalisation.OntologyVerbaliser] first.
+See code instructions at [`OntologyVerbaliser`][deeponto.onto.verbalisation.OntologyVerbaliser] first.

-To be updated soon...
+The detailed tutorial will be available soon...